brodieG/fansi/DEVNOTES.md

 ## Todo

+* Are we checking byte encoding on e.g. pre/pad, etc.?
+* Rationalize type checking on entry into C code given that state init already checks many of them.
+* Move the interrupt to be `_read_next` based with an unsigned counter?
+With maybe the SGR reads contributing more to the counter?
+What about writes?
+Is there a more universal way to check for interrupts?
+Main issue is that it's possible (though perhaps unlikely) that there will be some very slow individual loop iterations as we saw with `tabs_as_spaces`.
+* Write a section on performance in the fansi section.
 * Look into hiding global functions / structures, and split off fansi.h into the internal and external functions.
 Maybe also split off the write functions from general utilities.